- Last Updated: 06 April 2021 06 April 2021

-Oregon State University - Agricultural Education and OATA are again partnering to offer a week-long seminar on Welding and Woods Shop Management this summer.
-The course will be July 6-10, 2020 at Sutherlin High School.
+Oregon State University - Agricultural Education and OATA will again offer to offer a week-long seminar on Welding and Woods Shop Management this summer.
+The course will be July 5-8, 2021 at Sutherlin High School.
 Participants will be able to focus on the content and training that will best fit their own situation.

 This week-long session will provide you with the confidence to teach manufacturing skills and tools.
 Designed for introductory and intermediate welding and woodshop manufacturing teachers, this highly customizable and modular course will prepare you for the requirements you’ve never been formally trained on before: hands-on curriculum, maintenance, projects, funding, and machine selection.